samsondav/rihanna/README.md

 # Rihanna

 Rihanna is a fast, reliable and easy-to-use Postgres-backed distributed job queue for Elixir.
-It was inspired by the brilliant [Que](https://github.com/chanks/que) library for Ruby and like Que it also uses advisory locks for speed.
+It was inspired by the brilliant [Que](https://github.com/chanks/que) library for Ruby and uses advisory locks for speed.

 You might consider using Rihanna if:

 - You need durable asynchronous jobs that are guaranteed to run even if the BEAM is restarted
 - You want a [beautiful web GUI](https://github.com/samphilipd/rihanna_ui) that allows you to inspect, delete and retry failed jobs
-- You want a simple queue that uses your existing Postges database and doesn't require any additional services
+- You want a simple queue that uses your existing Postges database and doesn't require any additional services or dependencies
-- You need to process up to 1000 jobs per second (if you need more throughout than this you should probably skip Redis and consider a "real" messaging system like Kafka or ActiveMQ)
+- You need to process less than about 1000 jobs per second (if you need more throughout than this you should probably skip Redis and consider a "real" messaging system like Kafka or ActiveMQ)
-- You are using stateless nodes
 - You want to pass in arbitrary Elixir/Erlang terms that may not be JSON-serializable such as tuples or structs into your async function calls